 - Always turn off automatic connection.

-- Always use 2 factor authentication – this way, even if a hacker obtains your username and password, they still won’t be able to access your accounts.
+- Use 2 factor authentication – this way, even if a hacker obtains your username and password, they still won’t be able to access your accounts.

-- Always check forget network after using public WiFi.
+- Check forget network after using public WiFi.

 - Don’t run financial transactions over public networks.

 And most importantly!
 Instead of using these insecure networks, it is better to use your smartphone as a hotspot.

 Digital security is important and we need to understand the risks of public WiFi.
 This may prevent internet users and our loved ones from falling victim to data thefts.
 These tips are simple, easy, relatively inexpensive and could save you from cyber-criminals at any public place.